 The choice of outdoor floor it is essential to improve the functionality and aesthetics of the outdoor spaces adjacent to your home.
-Durable and modern flooring can make garden paths at the pool safer and more comfortable to walk on, in any season of the year.
+A durable and modern flooring can make garden paths and pool paths safer and more comfortable to walk on, in any season of the year.
 In this article, we give you some useful tips on how to choose exterior floor right for your home.

 House renovation: how to choose the most suitable outdoor floor

-When making of renovations at home it is important to carefully plan all the changes to be made, in order to make the home comfortable and suited to the needs of tenants.
+When making of renovations in the home it is important to carefully plan all the changes to be made, in order to make the home comfortable and suitable for the needs of the tenants.
 There complete house renovation provides for the arrangement of both interior spaces and outdoor spaces.

-The choice of outdoor flooring must be made taking into account the lifestyle of the inhabitants of the building and his intended use.
-It will be necessary to identify the material that best suits the living context and the climatic conditions of the area.
+The choice of outdoor flooring must be made taking into account the lifestyle of the inhabitants of the property and its own intended use.
+It will be necessary to identify the material that best suits the living environment and the climatic conditions of the area.
 If the house is located in a place where rainfall and severe winters are frequent, it will be important to choose a floor that is resistant to climatic changes and with low water absorption.

 La easy installation This is another aspect to consider when making videos flooring renovation work of outdoor spaces.
 In fact, some types of flooring require complex masonry work to be laid, while others are designed to easily adapt to all surfaces, in a short time and with minimum effort.
 Here are the features main features that a garden floor must have:

-- Waterproof and non-slip: generally all outdoor floors must be waterproof and non-slip, in order to withstand the elements and allow safe use of the garden, for young and old.
-The installation of cheap non-slip outdoor floors is essential in the vicinity of swimming pools and artificial ponds where water splashes could make the surface slippery and expose to falls;
+- Waterproof and non-slip: generally all outdoor floors must be waterproof and non-slip, in order to resist bad weather and allow safe use of the garden, for young and old.
+The installation of cheap non-slip outdoor floors is essential near swimming pools and artificial ponds where splashes of water could make the surface slippery and expose to falls;

 - Resistant to loads: a good outdoor floor must be able to support even heavy loads, without injury.
 This is essential if you intend to furnish the garden with outdoor furniture and umbrellas or if the ground is crossed by vehicles;

-- Resistant to stains and mold: the outdoor stoneware floor is easy and quick to clean.
+- Resistant to stains and molds: the outdoor stoneware floor is easy and quick to clean.
 Its surface prevents the formation of stains and molds, allowing rapid maintenance of the flooring;

 - Material: there are many different types of cheap outdoor floors, each made with materials with different characteristics and functions, suitable for every need.
 Among the most used materials for the construction of outdoor flooring we have: porcelain stoneware, concrete, terracotta and stone;

-- Design: the aesthetics of the garden floor can affect the value of the home and make it neat and modern.
+- Design: the aesthetics of the garden floor can affect the value of the home and make it refined and modern.
 The style of the tiles must reflect that of the house.
-Therefore, if the decor is traditional, it will be preferable to opt for an external floor in terracotta or stone, on the contrary, if the building uses a modern style, it will be necessary to choose a gres floor, resistant and trendy.
+Therefore, if the furniture is traditional, it will be preferable to opt for an outdoor terracotta or stone floor, on the contrary, if the building uses a modern style, it will be necessary to choose a resistant and trendy stoneware floor.